 All statements, other than statements of current or historical fact, contained in this filing or incorporated by reference herein are forward-looking statements.
 We intend such forward looking statements to be covered by the safe-harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995, and we are including this statement for purposes of complying with these safe-harbor provisions.
 We have attempted to identify these statements by terminology including "believe," "anticipate," "plan," "expect," "estimate," "intend," "seek," "target," "goal," "may," "will," "would," "could," "should," "can," "continue" and other similar words or expressions (and the negative thereof) in connection with, among other things, any discussion of future operating or financial performance.
-In particular, these statements include without limitation statements about our market opportunity, our growth strategy, competition, expected activities and future acquisitions, investments and the adequacy of our available cash resources.
+In particular, these statements include without limitation statements about our market opportunity, our growth strategy, competition, expected activities and future acquisitions, including our proposed acquisition of New York State Catholic Health Plan, Inc., d/b/a Fidelis Care New York (Fidelis Care) (Proposed Fidelis Acquisition or Fidelis Care Transaction), investments and the adequacy of our available cash resources.
 These statements may be found in the various sections of this filing, such as Part I, Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations," Part II, Item 1.
 "Legal Proceedings," and Part II, Item 1A.
 "Risk Factors."
-Readers are cautioned that matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, regulatory, competitive and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements are not guarantees of future performance and are subject to risks, uncertainties and assumptions.
+Readers are cautioned that matters subject to forward-looking statements involve known and unknown risks and uncertainties, including economic, regulatory, competitive and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+These statements are not guarantees of future performance and are subject to risks, uncertainties and assumptions.